atlasmoth/go_neynar_sdk/v2/docs/ReactionAPI.md

 )

 func main() {
-	apiKey := "apiKey_example" // string | API key required for authentication. (default to "NEYNAR_API_DOCS")
+	apiKey := "apiKey_example" // string | API key required for authentication. (optional) (default to "NEYNAR_API_DOCS")
-	hash := "hash_example" // string |  (default to "0xfe90f9de682273e05b201629ad2338bdcd89b6be")
+	hash := "hash_example" // string |  (optional) (default to "0xfe90f9de682273e05b201629ad2338bdcd89b6be")
 	types := "likes,recasts" // string | Customize which reaction types the request should search for.
 This is a comma-separated string that can include the following values: 'likes' and 'recasts'.
 By default api returns both.
-To select multiple types, use a comma-separated list of these values. viewerFid := int32(56) // int32 |  (optional) limit := int32(56) // int32 | Number of results to retrieve (default 25, max 100) (optional) (default to 25) cursor := "cursor_example" // string | Pagination cursor. (optional)
+To select multiple types, use a comma-separated list of these values.  (optional) viewerFid := int32(56) // int32 |  (optional) limit := int32(56) // int32 | Number of results to retrieve (default 25, max 100) (optional) (default to 25) cursor := "cursor_example" // string | Pagination cursor. (optional)